Philips Respironics: History

 In 1976, company founder Gerald E. McGinnis opened the company's first manufacturing facility for anesthesia masks near Pittsburgh, Pennsylvania.
-Previous product research and manufacturing had occurred in the founder's kitchen.
+Initial product research and manufacturing were conducted in the founder's kitchen.
 Other early products included endotracheal and tracheostomy products.

 McGinnis developed the "Nasal CPAP Mask System," a continuous positive airway pressure (CPAP) machine for the treatment of sleep apnea, based on the original 1981 design by Dr. Colin Sullivan.
 After receiving FDA approval in 1984, Respironics began selling the first commercially available CPAP machine a year later.

 In 1988, the company went public under the stock ticker symbol RESP.
 In 1992, Respironics received a patent for bi-level technology.
 This technology was originally intended as an improvement on CPAP, however, its use has expanded into the treatment of other breathing disorders such as chronic obstructive pulmonary disease (COPD).

-Other significant milestones were the acquisition of the ventilator company LIFECARE International in 1996, sleep apnea competitor Healthdyne Technologies in 1998, and medical monitor and sensor leader Novametrix in 2002.
+Other significant milestones included the acquisition of ventilator manufacturer LIFECARE International in 1996, sleep apnea competitor Healthdyne Technologies in 1998, and medical monitor and sensor leader Novametrix in 2002.

 On December 21, 2007, Respironics announced it entered into a merger agreement with Philips, with Philips acquiring all shares of Respironics for $66 per share, for a total of approx $5.1 billion.
 On March 14, 2008, Philips announced completion of tender offer to acquire Respironics.